Features

 Rival males will lock antlers and battle for superiority and the right to mate with all the females in the ‘harem’.
 It is important not to disturb the deer during this time and to respect deer conservation zones.

-Top five autumn walks
+Top places for autumn walks

 Autumn woodland in the New Forest